johncosta/johnmcostaiii.com/content/posts/2023-11-20-pre-commit-framework.markdown

 This framework allows for management of git hooks commonly across any project.

 ## Setting up pre-commit
 Pre-commit is a python package that can be installed with pip.
-If you're using MacOS, you can install it with brew.
+If you're using macOS, you can install it with brew.

 ## Install Configuration
 Pre-commit uses a configuration file to determine which hooks to run and how to run them.
 This configuration file is